jyutzler/Bridge-Systems/system.md

       * any other bid shows a full opener

 ### Jump Shifts
-#### Strong Jump Shift
+#### Weak Jump Shift
-A jump shift shows 17+ dummy points and either a good suit or good support for opener.
-It is forcing to game.
+A jump shift shows a weak hand (less than invitational values) and 6+ cards.
+Opener must pass without good support.
+1♠
+   * 3♣, 3♦, 3♥: weak

+To show an invitational hand, bid 1NT and then jump or reverse.
+1♠ - 1NT - 2♦
+   * 3♣, 3♥: invitational

 ## Minor Openings
 ﻿A 1♦ opener suggests a four-card or longer suit, since 1♣ is preferred on hands